-- Your supervisor can provide you with guidance on where to access information relevant to your job (instructions) and can explain the safety procedures and requirements relevant to your role. - Your WHS representative is employed to represent your worksite and you as a worker.
-Your WHS representative is there to give information on WHS, raise your views, interests and concerns to a WHS committee. - A WHS committee is a group of people on a worksite or in your company who decide on workplace safety issues.
-They are responsible for looking at safety issues and suggesting ways of improving the work practices, use of equipment, communication and training of staff.
-They should meet every 6 months. - First aid officers are qualified members of the team who are responsible for administering first aid in the workplace.
+- Your supervisor Is a leader on the project that gives guidance and instructions to workers and contractors on the jo - Your WHS representative is a manager employed to represent your worksite and you as a worker when it comes to health and safety. - A WHS committee is a group of people on a worksite or in your company who decide on workplace safety issues. - First aid officers are qualified members of the team who are responsible for administering first aid in the workplace.